-Even though it’s February, it’s still technically the beginning of the year and that means we’re not too terribly far from those great intentions we set not so long ago.
-While we’re minding (and possibly amending) our lists of New Year’s resolutions, I would like to add one more for the Human Resources crowd: make 2015 a year for solutions, not resolutions.
+Even though it’s May, it’s still technically the middle of the year and that means we’re not too terribly far from those great intentions we set not so long ago.
+While we’re minding (and possibly amending) our lists of New Year’s resolutions, I would like to add one more for the Human Resources crowd: make 2017 a year for solutions, not resolutions.

 The time has come for us to be solution-oriented in a much broader sense.
 If we are ever to rise to the level where top HR management is considered seed talent for the CEO chair, we need to prove our power as consummate business partners.